-For those in a hurry and seeking immediate success with Nodegoat should skip tutorials no. 1-9 and start right away with tutorial no. 10 (or no. 13).
+Those in a hurry and seeking immediate success with Nodegoat should skip tutorials no. 1-9 and start straight away with tutorial no. 10 (or no. 13).
 Tutorial no. 10 shows how to create a basic data model, import research data (ship positions) of a climate project and visualise it on a map.
 A short video (no sound, no comments) shows from scratch how to do it.
 For the tutorial you need a nodegoat account and the test data set I provide on this website.
 If you don’t have an account yet, ask your friend where to get one.
 Or your institution (university), if they provide nodegoat as a digital tool (for example Nodegoat GO, a multi-user platform).
-If you are studying or working at the Faculty of Philosophy and History at the University of Bern, you can get a nodegoat account here: https://forms.gle/Gjm4682EJLsq5TCR7.
+If you are studying or working at the University of Bern, you can get a nodegoat account here: https://forms.gle/Gjm4682EJLsq5TCR7.
 Or get a student account directly at nodegoat: https://nodegoat.net